nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **A**: No. Use `switch` to switch the active semester first and then use `assign`.

 **Q**: What happens if I accidentally clear all my data using `reset`?<br>
-**A**: FaculType currently does not support `undo` command so it is not possible to retrieve deleted data.
-Please ensure that you wish to delete all your data before doing `reset`.
+**A**: FaculType currently does not support an `undo` operation so it is not possible to retrieve deleted data.
+Please ensure that you wish to delete all your data before using `reset`.

 **Q**: When and why does FaculType use sample data?<br>
-**A**: FaculType uses sample data when the user first launches the app.
-The purpose of providing sample data is to give users opportunity to get familiar with FaculType.
-So, after you are familiar with the application, you can do `reset` before inserting your real data.
+**A**: FaculType uses sample data when the application is first launched.
+The purpose of providing sample data is to let users experiment with the data while getting familiar with FaculType.
+If you wish to insert your own data, you can use `reset`.

-**Q**: Why is my data missing?
-**A**: Ensure that your json files are in the correct folder and format.
-Otherwise, FaculType will use empty lists.

 --------------------------------------------------------------------------------------------------------------------